Taylor Townsend: Juniors

-Professional career
+Professional

-Early years: WTA doubles final
+Early years: WTA Tour doubles final

 Townsend entered her first professional-level tournament in October 2010 at the age of 14 and was able to win her first career match.
 She also played in the doubles event at the 2011 US Open when she was 15 years old and reached the third round with her compatriot Jessica Pegula.
 She also received a wildcard into the singles qualifying draw and defeated world No. 122, Arantxa Parra Santonja, in the first round.
 The following year, Townsend requested another wildcard into the US Open and was declined because of the USTA's concerns about her fitness.
 The USTA received widespread criticism for this decision.

-Townsend made her WTA Tour debut in singles at the 2013 Indian Wells Open; she defeated Lucie Hradecká for her first tour-level match win.
-Her next WTA Tour main-draw appearance came at the Washington Open.
-After Townsend lost in singles, she competed in the doubles event with Genie Bouchard, her doubles partner from their Wimbledon girls' doubles title the previous summer.
-The duo made it all the way to the final, the first career WTA Tour final for either player.
+Townsend made her WTA Tour debut in singles at the Indian Wells Open where she defeated Lucie Hradecká for her first tour-level match win.
+Her next tour main-draw appearance came at the Washington Open.
+After Townsend lost in singles, she competed in the doubles event with Eugenie Bouchard, her doubles partner from their Wimbledon girls' doubles title the previous summer.
+The duo made it all the way to the final, the first career final for either player.

-2014: First Grand Slam match wins
+2014: First major match wins

 In back-to-back weeks in the spring, Townsend played at two clay-court events on the USTA pro circuit at Charlottesville and Indian Harbour Beach.
 She won both the singles and doubles titles at each of these events, her first such ITF titles.
 Townsend partnered with Asia Muhammad in doubles at both tournaments.
-With this success, she won the USTA wildcard entry into the French Open, where Townsend made her Grand Slam singles debut ranked No. 205.
+With this success, she won the USTA wildcard entry into the French Open, where Townsend made her major singles debut ranked No. 205.
 She defeated fellow American No. 65, Vania King, and upset the top-ranked French woman, world No. 21 Alizé Cornet, to advance to the third round, in which she lost to No. 15, Carla Suárez Navarro.
 Sloane Stephens was the only other American woman to make it that far in the tournament.

 Townsend also received wildcards to make her main-draw debuts at the last two major events of the year, Wimbledon and the US Open, but lost in the first round at each tournament.
 The latter loss was to Serena Williams, who went on to win the title.